nnamdiib/3d-cms/README.md

 5. Open a browser and navigate to 127.0.0.1:8000/cms to see the app homepage.

 6. Navigate to 127.0.0.1:8000/admin for the admin site.

-## Things I'm Doing Next (In Order):

-1. Finishing up the front end (including pagination).

-2. Finalising the whole STL-to-image conundrum.
-Deciding on a package to use once and for all.

-3. Adding some tests.